 Allen Winter Hughes (1897-1972), my grandfather; forester, artist, and poet.
 He was a huge influence

 in my life, and gave me my first paint brushes from his own collection.
 He made my first toys out of wood.
 Although he was taken out of school at an early age to work on the farm, he became self educated; was a voracious reader, wrote poetry, and papers on many subjects.
 Fortunately, I have many of his writings, poems, and artwork.
 Colorado Springs, Colorado

 Virginia Thelma DeWitt (1902-1997), my grandmother.
 She retired from the gift shop at the Broadmoor Hotel in Colorado Springs.
 She used to buy Native American jewelry from the traders in Gallup and Santa Fe for the hotel in the 1950's.
-What I remember most was her gentle loving spirit, her strength, and her wonderful laugh.
-She was the ultimate lady.
+She was a strong woman, very kind, and had a wonderful laugh.

 Leonard Cornelius DeWitt (1883-1970), my grand uncle; rancher, big game hunter, and writer.
 His stories were published in hunting magazines, and I have some of the original writings, along with his Colt and holster.
-He was the genuine article, and a gentleman.
+He was the genuine article, and a great storyteller.

-Caswell Lafayette McCoy 1846-1934) and Mary Louisa Hay (1849-1925), my great grandparents; farmers, Polk, Wapello, Iowa.
-Caswell is holding Dorothy, my father's sister.
-My father is at the bottom center, and I don't know the young boy behind him.
+Caswell Lafayette McCoy 1846-1934) and Mary Louisa Hay (1849-1925), my great grandparents.
+They arrived in Colorado in the late 1880's.
 I knew very little about my father's side of the family while growing up.
-Most of what I have learned is through research on Ancestry.com.
+Most of what I have learned has been through research on Ancestry.com.
 I found the names in an old family Bible.

 Benjamin Winter Hughes (1874-1961), my great grandfather; lumber mill/plantation owner.
-This photo was taken during a family reunion, and the only time we had a chance to visit.
+This photo was taken during a family reunion, and the only time he and I had a chance to visit.
 I have his gold pocket watch with his name inscribed on it.
 Frankfort, Kentucky

 Allene Woodson (1873-1952), my great grandmother, Frankfort, Kentucky

-The Woodson line in America started with Dr. John Woodson and his wife Sarah Winston who landed at Jamestown in 1619 on the ship "George".
+The Woodson line in America started with Dr. John Woodson and his wife Sarah Winston who landed at Jamestown in 1619 on the ship "George", named after King George.
 Dr. Woodson was surgeon for the English troops and colonists.
 He was killed near his home during a Powhatan attack in 1644.
 John and Sarah had two sons, Robert and John.
 During the attack, Sarah hid John under a tub, and Robert in the potato hole.
 Descendants were known either as the "Tub" or "Potato Hole" Woodsons.
 Allene was a "Potato Hole Woodson".